Accredited Review

 If you make all of your scheduled repayments, Accredited Debt Relief customers average 2-4 years until they are clear of debt.

-Accredited Disclaimer
+Brand Disclaimer

-The program is not available in all states; fees may vary by state.
-The use of debt consolidation services will likely adversely affect your credit.
+We cannot offer guarantees on debt consolidation performance.
+Our services are not available in all states; fees may vary by state.
+The use of debt consolidation services may adversely affect your credit for a time.
 You may be subject to collections or lawsuits by creditors or collectors.
 Your outstanding obligations may increase from the accrual of fees and interest.
-Clients may withdraw from the program at any time without penalty and receive all funds from their dedicated account, other than funds earned by the company or fees paid to third-party service providers, as may be applicable.
+Certain creditors and types of debts are not eligible for our services.
+C.P.D.
+Reg.
+No. – 21-04861.